 We believe that our Dhani OneFreedom Card is useful for customers as it is issued instantly upon application and serves as a convenient method to undertake everyday transactions, particularly for customers who may not have credit cards.
-We provide both digital and physical cards which are currently accepted by over 10 million merchants.
+We provide both digital and physical cards which are currently accepted by merchants.